Actudata77/linkedin-skill-assessments-quizzes/python/python-quiz.md

 #### Q51.
 What is the purpose of the `self` keyword when defining or calling methods on an instance of an object?

 - [ ] `self` refers to the class that was inherited from to create the object using `self`.
 - [ ] There is no real purpose for the `self` method.
-It's just legacy computer science jargon that Python keeps to stay consistent with other programming languages.
+It's just legacy computer science jargon that Python keeps staying consistent with other programming languages.
 - [ ] `self` means that no other arguments are required to be passed into the method.
 - [x] `self` refers to the instance whose method was called.